mk-babian/virtual-machine/README.md

 # Stack VM

-A minimal stack-based virtual machine with its own bytecode assembler.
-Write simple assembly-like programs, compile them to bytecode, and execute them.
+A minimal stack-based virtual machine with its own bytecode assembler and high-level compiler.
+Write programs in a simple expression-based language, compile to assembly, assemble to bytecode, and execute.

 ## What It Does

 - **VM**: Executes bytecode using a stack-based architecture
 - **Assembler**: Converts human-readable instructions into bytecode
+- **Compiler**: Translates high-level function calls into assembly
 - **Instruction Set**: PUSH, ADD, SUB, MUL, DIV, EQ, JZ, PRINT, DUP, HALT

 ## Building